juspay/hyperswitch/docs/building_docker_images.md

   Since we do not specify the `--no-default-features` flag to the `cargo build` command, the build would have the `default` and `release` features enabled.

-- The `${EXTRA_FEATURES}` build argument can specify any additional features that would have to be passed to the `cargo build` command.
+- In case you create your own features sets and want to enable them, you can use the `${EXTRA_FEATURES}` build argument to specify any additional features that would have to be passed to the `cargo build` command.
-  The build argument could look like so:
+  The build argument could look as follows:
   `EXTRA_FEATURES="--features feature1,feature2,feature3"`, with actual feature
   names substituted in the command.